Bullet Striation Comparison and the Comparison Microscope

 The 2009 NAS Report ("Strengthening Forensic Science in the United States") explicitly criticised the "to the exclusion of all other firearms" language as overstating the strength of the underlying science.
 The 2016 PCAST report recommended that firearm mark analysis be classified as a foundational validity discipline pending additional validation studies meeting its methodological criteria.
 The 2024 DOJ Office of Inspector General audit found cases where FBI examiners had stated opinions beyond what the scientific record supported.
 In the UK, the Forensic Science Regulator's guidance for firearms comparison (updated 2022) requires that opinions be expressed in the form of a conclusion on the proposition hierarchy (activity level or source level) rather than as binary identification statements, aligning the discipline with the broader shift toward likelihood-ratio reporting in UK forensic science.

-The majority of bullets submitted to a firearms laboratory have been through significant physical trauma.
+Most bullets submitted to a firearms laboratory have sustained significant physical trauma.
 A bullet that passes through a human body, an interior wall, or a vehicle door panel may be flattened, torn, mushroomed, or fragmented.
 Jacket separation, where the copper or gilding-metal jacket peels away from the lead core on impact, is common with hollow-point and soft-point designs and with bullets that have struck hard intermediate surfaces.
 Each of these conditions reduces the comparison surface available to the examiner and may distort or obliterate the striation record.

 In India, the CFSL firearms SOP provides a graduated reporting framework: if at least two complete and undeformed land impressions survive on the evidence bullet, an identification conclusion is possible if CMS criteria are met; if only one land impression is evaluable, the conclusion is downgraded to inconclusive regardless of the CMS count; if no land impression is evaluable, GRC may still be recoverable but no striation comparison is conducted.